Quantum state engineering by steering in the presence of errors: Dynamic errors

-where we have set $L\coloneqq i\sqrt{\gamma}U$ for convenience.
+where we have set $L\coloneqq i\sqrt{\gamma}A$ for convenience.
 The indicator $\chi_i(t)$ describes the random choice of the local measurement basis $\mathcal{B}_{d,i}$ appearing with probability $\mathbb{E}[\chi_i(t)] = p(i)$.
-The SME~\eqref{eq:pb6} is a combination of two standard SMEs: If $\chi_1(t) = 1$ between $t$ and $t+\dd t $, that is, if we measure in the correct direction, we have the SME of the jump-type we have derived before [cf. Eq.~\eqref{eq:07}], where the detector outcome is registered at the same time.
+The hybrid SME~\eqref{eq:pb6} is a combination of two standard SMEs: If $\chi_1(t) = 1$ between $t$ and $t+\dd t $, that is, if we measure in the correct direction, we have the SME of the jump-type we have derived before [cf. Eq.~\eqref{eq:07}], where the detector outcome is registered simultaneously.
 This detection is captured by $\dd N(t)$, where the mean value of counts up to time $t$ for a given trajectory $\omega_s(t)$ is

-On the other hand, if the measurement is performed in the wrong direction, i.e., $\chi_2(t) = 1$, we have a diffusive-type SME \cite{pellegrini2009diffusion} characterized by the Wiener increment $\dd W(t)$ with zero mean and variance $\dd t$.
-Note, however, that this diffusive SME does not coincide with the diffusive part of the SME~\eqref{eq:esto1} (after setting $U = B =0$).
-The latter equation contains a unitary, diffusive part on top of a deterministic It\^o correction arising in the form of a simple dissipator.
+On the other hand, if the measurement is performed in the wrong direction, i.e., $\chi_2(t) = 1$, we have a diffusive-type SME characterized by the Wiener increment $\dd W(t)$ with zero mean and variance $\dd t$.
+Note, however, that this diffusive SME does not coincide with the diffusive part of the SME~\eqref{eq:esto1} (after setting $A = B =0$).
+The latter equation contains a unitary, diffusive part on top of a deterministic It\^o correction arising as a simple dissipator.
 In contrast to this case, the diffusive-type SME~\eqref{eq:pb6} describes the continuous measurements on the detectors made in the basis $\mathcal{B}_{d,2}$, where neither a jump nor a unitary evolution occurs.

 As both the jump and diffusive part in Eq.~\eqref{eq:pb6} respect the purity of states, this equation induces the stochastic Schrödinger equation \begin{widetext}

 \end{widetext}